 Dates: Several in September

-Throughout the year, you can enjoy live music concerts almost every evening in San Francisco.
+Most live music venues are now open and offering concerts in San Francisco.
 The city attracts some big names, but also has many great venues for independent and up-and-coming artists to showcase their talent.

 Dates: Several this month

 San Francisco is a great place to catch stand-up shows, improv performances, and other hilariously entertaining plays and musicals.